CodeMindBerkeley/website/README.md

-# Code Mind Berkeley Dev
+# Code Mind Berkeley Website
-This repo contains our code for our rewriting to Vite + Svelte + TypeScript + SCSS.
-All code here is for development purposes only.
+This repo contains our code for our landing page written in Vite + Svelte + TypeScript + SCSS.